How to prevent radon from affecting your real estate transaction

 - Testing your home for radon – Government of Canada

 About Info OACIQ

-Info OACIQ is the Organization’s information centre and the first place to contact with any question related to real estate or mortgage brokerage.
+Info OACIQ is the Organization’s information centre and the first place to contact with any question related to real estate.
 Its information agents put their knowledge at the service of the protection of the public.
 Each year they respond to tens of thousands of inquiries.
 Do not hesitate to contact them!